Marijuana Laws & Driving Under the Influence in New York

 Driving Under the Influence of Marijuana in New York

-What are penalties for driving under the influence of marijuana?
+What are the penalties for driving under the influence of marijuana?

-The penalties vary depending on the type and number of offences it is.
+The penalties vary depending on the type of offense, and the individual’s prior history of such offenses.
 If it is a first conviction, the defendant could be fined anywhere from $500 to $1,000, one year in jail, and possible six-month license revocation.
 If it is a second offense, then the person is subject to a fine of $1,000 to $5,000, up to four years in state prison, and up to one-year license suspension.
 If it is a third offense, the person is subject to $2,000 to $10,000 fine, up to 7 years in prison, at least one-year license suspension, and forced use of ignition interlock device after license suspension is lifted.
 If the repeated offenses are within a certain number of years, various other penalties can come into play such as permanent revocation of a license and face higher fines and jail time.

 A DWI stands for Driving while Intoxicated and is charged when someone has a .08 Blood Alcohol Content or higher.
-A DWAI/ Drug stands for Driving While Ability Impaired by a single drug other than alcohol.
-Both hold similar penalties except there is no baseline amount found in system that a DWAI Drug will be charged.
+A DWAI/Drug stands for Driving While Ability Impaired by a single drug other than alcohol.
+Both hold similar penalties, except that there is no baseline amount required to be found in an individual’s system which would mandate a charge of DWAI/Drug.

 Do breathalyzers work for weed?

-Many are working to create a breathalyzer to detect if a driver is under the influence of marijuana, but there is not currently a tool law enforcement uses to evaluate a driver’s sobriety.
+Although many, both in government and in the private sector, are working to create a breathalyzer to detect if a driver is under the influence of marijuana, there is not currently a tool law enforcement uses to evaluate a driver’s level of influence from the drug.

 How will drivers be tested?